So many Public Houses

 Chris asks: Does anyone know why there seems to be a strong sea connection in Bagshot?
 There is or was a shipping company there.
 Also why is the pub named The Three Mariners?

-Alan Gosden tells us: "My grandfather always said the Three Mariners pub was so named after the 3 ex-sailors who owned it in the late 18th/early 19th century."
+The late Alan Gosden told us: "My grandfather always said the Three Mariners pub was so named after the 3 ex-sailors who owned it in the late 18th/early 19th century."

 and David writes: When you go into the Three Mariners, you can't help but notice the timber piles supporting the building.
 This timber is over 150 years old and was originally from a ship.
 If you go into the Mariners, they have found a document explaining the history of the pub.

-Courtesy of her mother, Lyn provides us with these memories from the time her grandparents ran the Three Mariners pub 647.406 647.1206
+Courtesy of her mother, Lyn provides us with these memories from the time her grandparents ran the Three Mariners pub [647.406 647.1206 X]

 My mother remembers sleeping in a bedroom in the pub that had a hole in the wall which was reputed to be Dick Turpin's hidey hole - as he was supposed to frequent the pub on his route to London.